Q&A of Our Experience Traveling With Teaching English Online Jobs

 Teaching English online pays anywhere from $16-25/hour USD.
 We know what you are thinking, why is it such a range?
 As an online English teacher, you will have many different companies to choose to teach through.
 Being an online English teacher you might not teach through only one online ESL company, but rather multiple.
 Also, each online ESL company has its own pay structure.
 Some of them pay you per hour, some pay per class, and some online teaching companies offer a bonus system or pay better when you work during peak hours.
-The bottom line, being an online English Teacher pays on average somewhere around $20/hour USD.
+The bottom line is, being an online English Teacher pays on average somewhere around $20/hour USD.

 As for what percentage of our travel is covered by having an online English teaching job?
 That really depends on what country we were traveling and how much moving we did in a month.
 One time, we rented an apartment in the Philippines for a whole month and that really helped with the budget.
 We cooked at home, didn't go on too many adventures, and laid low.
 That month, our online teaching paid for 100% of our living expenses.
 However, weeks later, we traveled quickly through Australia and New Zealand, which wasn't so friendly on our bank account.
 All that being said, we estimate on average that our online teaching income covered anywhere from 70-80% of our monthly travel expenses.
 This doesn't include our student loans or any clothes, haircuts, etc. that we invest in.
 Remember that we each only worked 9 hours per week.